-Men's White Pants Outfits: How To Wear White Pants In 2022
+Men's White Pants Outfits: How To Wear White Pants In 2025

 Fabric choice

 White pants are available in virtually every trouser fabric option around, from wool and cotton to corduroy and denim.
-So first it’s wise to decide what style of trouser you want.
+So first it’s wise to decide what type of trouser you want.

 Looking for something smart you can wear with a blazer?
 Try more formal fabrics like wool flannel, linen or cotton twill.